Travel Tips

 How Much Data Do You Need for a Week during your travel? 🤔

-Alright, let's crunch some numbers!
 For a week of international travel, you'll want to plan for about 1-2 GB of internet data as a safe baseline.
 This should cover your essential needs like messaging, maps, and some social media browsing.
 But hey, if you're a digital nomad or just can't resist live-streaming every meal, you might want to bump that up to 3-5 GB for the week.

 Remember, your data usage can vary wildly depending on your travel style.
 Are you a "post-every-moment" kind of traveler, or more of a "disconnect-to-reconnect" type?
 Do you prefer audio guides or good old-fashioned paper maps?
 Your choices will impact your data needs.
+You can also read our guide on how to check data usage on iPhone for more information.

 Straw hat, sunglasses, vintage camera for travel